Agile-IoT/agile-iotivity/RIOT/examples/iotivity_examples/README.md

 $ make flash BOARD=samr21-xpro SERIAL=client_node_serial
 $ make term BOARD=samr21-xpro SERIAL=client_node_serial
 ```
 Client starts the discovery phase.
-Once it find a resource (with ResourceType **oic.r.light**), it registers as an observer on the resource, then it switches on its LED  and it finally starts with periodic PUT requests.
+Once it finds a resource (with ResourceType **oic.r.light**), it registers as an observer on the resource, then it switches on its LED and it finally starts with periodic PUT requests.
 The server LED will blink periodically.
 Client and Server terminal outputs are similar to the outputs in case of native target.
 ###<a name="sc_sw_samr21"></a> Server and Client_Switch - SAMR21-XPRO target
 This deployment emulates a smart home scenario in which we have a SmartBulb (server) and a SmartSwitch (client_switch).
 It requires two SAMR21-XPRO nodes or similar.